 3 Tips For Improving Your Garden This Year

-In the depths of winter, we do not tend to focus much on our gardens.
+In the depths of winter, we do not tend to focus much on improving your garden right now.
 It is dark, cold and wet out there, and very often, snow-covered.
 The beautiful thing about gardens though, is that even without our attention, there are always stirrings out there.
 With spring around the corner, your garden will be getting ready to burst into life.
 Which makes now the perfect time for us to share 3 tips for improving your garden this year, giving you a few weeks to start making your plans and preparations.

 Pay attention to the structure